ibm-cloud-docs/power-iaas/cost-estimator.md

 | Machine type      |   **Required**: Select the available machine types where you can crreate dedicated host. |
 {: caption="Table 6.
 UI fields in estimating a dedicated host" caption-side="top"}

+To learn more about dedicated host, see [Getting started with dedicated host](/docs/power-iaas?topic=power-iaas-dedicated-host).

 ## Updating an existing estimate
 {: #update-est}